sarvalabs/js-moi-sdk/docs/source/getting-started.rst

 **Interaction**

-An interaction can be created, signed, and send to the MOI network.
+An Interaction can be created, signed, and send to the MOI network.
 This library provides a convenient interface for constructing interactions by specifying essential details such as the recipient address, interaction type, fule price, fuel limit, and so on.

+**Transaction**

+A Transaction is an individual operation encapsulated within an interaction on the MOI network.
+It is responsible for executing specific actions, such as asset creation, transfer, minting, burning, logic deployment, invocation, or enlist.
+Each transaction includes key details like the type of action being performed, the associated payload.
+Transactions are processed as part of an interaction, and their execution directly impacts the state of participants and contributes to changes in the overall network state.

 **Asset**